Colic Symptoms Explained

-When babies have colic, they cry.
-Yet all babies cry.
-That's how they tell you that they're hungry, wet, or tired.
+All babies cry.
+That's how they tell you they're hungry, wet, or tired.
 So how can you tell the difference between your baby's normal tears and colic?
+Here are some clues.

 What's Normal Crying and What's Colic?